GalaticStryder/kernel_lge_msm8974/readme.md

 	mv ../toolchains/android-toolchain ../toolchains/dorimanx # This is just a renaming method. git checkout lambda # This will get into lambda kernel tree back again.

-Finally everything will be settled down and ready to compile. **Run**:
+Finally everything will be settled down and ready to compile, just **run**:

-	./build-anykernel
+	./build-anykernel.sh

 Follow the on-screen guide to compile your variant for a given Android version.